 Composting is one positive way to tackle the burgeoning food waste problem in the United States.
 Forty percent of the food we produce doesn’t get eaten, and the vast amount of that waste ends up in landfills, where it produces 16 percent of this country’s methane emissions.
 Composting cuts those climate-change causing emissions and puts food waste to good use by creating a valuable soil amendment.

 Composting in the workplace can not only contribute to a company’s corporate social responsibility policy, but it can also reduce trash collection expenses, engage employees, boost morale, and encourage healthy lifestyle practices.
-Many cities also offer financial incentive programs to help cover the initial costs of buying bins and other composting materials, such as this one in Boulder, Colorado.
+Many cities also offer financial incentive programs to help cover the initial costs of buying bins and other composting materials.

 How We Compost at the Office

 At Sustainable America we have successfully diverted our food waste for over six months now and encourage other employers to do the same.
 With a small staff of five and no curbside collection options in the area, we have combined an indoor composting bin with vermicomposting.

 At the beginning of the year, CompoKeeper donated one of their 6-gallon compost bins (shown at left); it is the perfect size for our small group to toss food scraps into until it comes time to feed the worms.
 At least once a week, the scraps are prepped and fed to our vermicompost system, a Worm Factory 360 from Nature’s Footprint, where the worms do the rest of the work (at right).
 We are then able to use the castings in our soil-based projects such as this bag of soil-grown potatoes!